lina2285/Kickstarter-analysis/Written_Report_Template.md

 - What can you conclude about the Outcomes based on Goals?

+*Although failed kickstarter play campaigns have much higher fundraising goals than successful ones and money may appear to impact the success rate, causation cannot be comfirmed.
+Since the mean and median of the pledged amounts are much lower than the successful pledges, money might not have a direct impact on the success rate and other factors might need to be considered.

 - What are some limitations of this dataset?

+*The dataset is limited in the sense that it does not include all factors that might affect a campaign.
+The results gathered from the dataset do not confirm a direct causation for success rate.
+Perhaps more detailed information on the demographics, cast and marketing techniques might provide more direction.

 - What are some other possible tables and/or graphs that we could create?

+*A regression analysis might give a more clear direction on how much each factor affects the success rate.